toddledev/documentation/docs/09-pages/06-proxies/index.md

 - Provide a name and a value for each query segment
 - Remove parameters using the [kbd]-[kbd] button

+## Testing

+In order to verify that your proxy works as intended, click the "Preview page in new tab", or navigate to the URL that you have set up in the source section.
+If the proxy is configured correctly, you should see to the desired location.

 ::: info
 Proxies are only available on paid plans.
 :::